 In this paper, we consider a simpler version of the above problem.
 While we allow for actuation noise (i.e., the control actions enable transitions with known probabilities), we assume that the robot can determine its current regions precisely.
 This assumption is not overly restrictive for indoor navigation applications, such as the one considered in this paper, where a large number of reliable RFID tags can be placed in the environment.
 The robot motion model becomes a Markov Decision Process (MDP).
 We consider specifications given as PCTL formulas and develop a framework for automatic synthesis of control strategies from such specifications.
-While our solution to this problem is based on a simple adaptation of existing PCTL model checking algorithms [20], the framework is, to the best of our knowledge, novel and quite general.
+While our solution to this problem is based on a simple adaptation of existing PCTL model checking algorithms [17], the framework is, to the best of our knowledge, novel and quite general.
 In short, given a specification as a formula in a fragment of CTL, the algorithm returns the maximum satisfaction probability and a corresponding control strategy.
-To illustrate the method, we built a Robotic InDoor Environment (RIDE) [21], in which an iRobot iCreate platform equipped with a laptop, RFID reader, and laser range finder, can move autonomously through corridors and intersections that can be easily reconfigured.
-RIDE is also equipped with a simulator that can be used to help generating the MDP model and to test the produced control strategies.
+To illustrate the method, we built a Robotic InDoor Environment (RIDE) [18], in which an iRobot iCreate platform can move autonomously through corridors and intersections that can be easily reconfigured.

 The remainder of the paper is organized as follows.
 In Sec.
 II, we formulate the problem and outline our approach.
 The MDP control strategy is briefly described in Sec.
 III.
-The
+The experimental platform and the MDP modeling technique for the robot motion are presented in Sec.
+IV, while experimental results are included in Sec.
+V. The paper concludes with final remarks in Sec.
+VI.